I5UCC/VRCImmersiveImmobilize/README.md

 The networked view has very strong visual jitter, that isnt visible locally. <br>
 This project aims to work around that problem by Immobilizing your avatar automatically while you arent moving.
 This also removes jittering of objects placed in the world with constraints and allows entering walls and objects, without breaking tracking.

-Please upvote this [VRChat Canny](https://feedback.vrchat.com/vrchat-ik-20/p/network-jitter-with-ik) to get this problem fixed on VRChats end, so that this isnt needed anymore.

 Though it does fix the problem, it comes with some caveats:
 - You will be unable to jump while not moving, as the system will immobilize you when you arent moving.
 - Your Nameplate and Textbox will stay on the last position you were Immobilized to.